Skip to Content

 It sure deserves to be added to your CDMX itinerary not only because of the Instagram pictures but this is a great site for those who love archaeological sites then traveling.

-🚕 How to get to Teotihuacan Pyramids from Mexico City
+๐Ÿš• How do you get from Mexico City to Teotihuacan?

 The bus ride will take about an hour (depending on traffic inside CDMX) and it only costs $5 USD.